foolip/testing-in-standards/lifecycle.md

 ### Idea

-In the earliest stages, only an [explainer](https://docs.google.com/document/d/1cJs7GkdQolqOHns9k6v1UjCUb_LqTFVjZM-kc3TbNGI/edit?usp=sharing) will exist, there will be no standard and no implementation.
-At this point, writing tests is probably not a good use of time.
+In the earliest stages, only an [explainer](https://docs.google.com/document/d/1cJs7GkdQolqOHns9k6v1UjCUb_LqTFVjZM-kc3TbNGI/edit?usp=sharing) will exist, there will be no standard, no tests, and no implementation.

 ### First implementation